 “Being raised in this type of environment is like being emotionally blackmailed,” Hickman says.
 “The terror you felt as a child who is vulnerable to the parent stays the same over time.
 As an adult, when you’re dealing with your parents you still feel that same terror you felt when you were 4.
 This is why so many young adults have difficulty breaking free.
 Only by violating these assumptions can this unhealthy chain be broken.”

 Karen and Bob are struggling with next steps.
 However, many young adults actually recognize the problem and seek help, which can create even more friction between the couple and parents.
-And, boundaries and limits often anger parents.
+And, boundaries and limits often anger parents and in-laws.
 Then they can become even more difficult.

 “As adults start breaking free from this toxic family dynamic they should expect resistance from the parents,” Hickman says.
 “In the process of creating a new dynamic you will probably experience pressure to get back in line.
 This is a sign that you are moving in the right direction.”